zhenging/hist207b/notes/hist207b/03_reconstruction.md

   + J turns to obstruction. (did not implement laws that were passed).
   + Congress responded by impeaching and removing
 + Why did they come up one vote short in trial?

+**C.** Summary of the Congressional Reconstruction Acts of 1867
++ Congress abolished the state government in the South set uo under J's program
++ Congress returned the southern states to millitary rule.
+  + North: Shutdown southern definance
+  + White southerns: Darkest chapter in south history
+  + Why?
+States' right and Race
++ Congress supervised the creation of new state goverment in the South
++ Congress set new requirement for the readmission of the southern states:
+  + Former confederate leaders were excluded from office and voting
+  + Black suffrage
+  + Ratification of the 14th amendment